 Management of Hysteria by Yoga , Yoga for Hysteria

 Disconnection with the self, is the yogic explanation of all the causes of hysteria as have been enumerated earlier.
 So the treatment of hysteria with yoga involves connecting one back to the real self.
 Yoga for hysteria brings back the emotional balance within the psyche of the afflicted.
 In other words the stretching, contractions and the isometric tension created by practicing the asanas for managing hysteria redistribute the prana energy ( emotions are the feelings created by different types of energies) via energy channels ( as per traditional Chinese medicine system) within the areas of the body which were till then deficient of it.
 Yoga asana for hysteria when properly synchronized with the breath relieves the mind of all stress and tension.
 The yoga for anxiety works in tandem with yoga for hysteria by lowering the patient’s susceptibility to feeling anxious.

-Yoga in general enhances the physical health which has its positive impact on the mental health as well.
-The mind in a healthy body is free from any distractions, thus more relaxed, of discomforts present in the otherwise unhealthy body.
+The way Yoga works in general it enhances the physical health which has its positive impact on the mental health as well.
+The mind in a healthy body is free from any distractions, thus more relaxed, or discomforts present in the otherwise unhealthy body.
 Any Yoga is always good for mental health as it uplifts the mood, enthusiasm and motivational levels of the practitioner.
 Yoga treatment for hysteria improves the quality of sleep which in turn enhances the contact with the dreams.
 Connecting with the dreams is actually connecting with the subconscious mind where the dreams emerge; the ability to connect with the subconscious mind is a crucial step in an effort to cleanse this area of any unwanted clutter of emotions which may have been causing hysteria.
 The yoga asana for managing hysteria help release any negative energy, emotions present within the nervous channels which raise up the positivity quotient of the brain.
 This helps alleviate feelings of low or depression, thus doing away with the very cause of hysteria.